hashicorp/terraform-plugin-framework/docs/design/factories.md

 ### Anonymous functions

-Wherever we need these types from provider developers, we can ask for them as the results of anonymous functions.
+Wherever we need instances of provider, resource, and data source types from provider developers, we can ask for them as the results of anonymous functions.
 For example:

 ```go